Hypophosphataemia is defined as a serum phosphate concentration < 0.8 mmol/L.

 PTH

 PTH also leads to bone resorption, which leads to an increase in extracellular phosphate and calcium.
-In normal renal function, the increased inhibition of phosphate reabsorption causes a net loss of phosphate.
+If renal function is normal, the increased inhibition of phosphate reabsorption causes a net loss of phosphate.
 However, in the context of renal impairment the bone resorption causes a net gain of phosphate leading to chronic hyperphosphataemia.

 Other molecules more recently discovered to play a role in phosphate regulation include fibroblast growth factor 23 (FGF23), phosphate-regulating gene with homologies to endopeptidases on the X chromosome (PHEX) and stanniocalcin.